jrbourbeau/dagmanager/README.md

 ```

 All the necessary submit files will be written and the DAGMan submission file will be submitted to Condor.
 It's that easy!

+## Installation

+To get dagmanager, just clone the repository via `git clone https://github.com/jrbourbeau/dagmanager.git`.
+Make sure to add the path to the dagmanager repository to your system's `PYTHONPATH`.